StanleyNwaigwe/CodePathApp/README.md

 - Short-form video content: Easy to scroll through and discover new content quickly.
 - Personalized feed (For You Page): Uses powerful algorithms to show content based on your interests and past interactions.
 - Trendy challenges & effects: Offers a variety of fun, viral challenges and creative effects for users to interact with.

+App Idea: SleepSing – Alarm Manager with Spotify Integration

+Description:
+SleepSync is an app designed to help users wake up to their favorite music by integrating alarm management with Spotify playlists.
+It allows users to set custom alarms that are linked to specific Spotify playlists.
+When the alarm goes off, instead of a typical ringtone, a user’s chosen playlist plays, making waking up a more enjoyable experience.
+The app also offers features for managing multiple alarms, customizing alarm times, and organizing playlists for different occasions, such as morning, workout, or relaxation sessions.
 ## Notes

 Learning the new environment